Search RHCG Website

 What happens during a General Anaesthetic?

-We show children having a general anaesthetic before their operation.
+This video shows children having a general anaesthetic before their operation.
 The anaesthetist explains what will happen, how they make sure you are asleep during your operation and how quickly you will wake up again.
 Rory tells us how it felt to have a general anaesthetic.

 Play to prepare children for a General Anaesthetic